dswd/zvault/docs/man/zvault.1.md

 ### Path syntax

 Most subcommands work with a repository that has to be specified as a parameter.
-If this repository is not specified, the default repository in `~/.zvault` will be used instead.
+If this repository is specified as `::`, the default repository in `~/.zvault` will be used instead.

 Some subcommands need to reference a specific backup in the repository.
 This is done via the syntax `repository::backup_name` where `repository` is the path to